 (iii) Borang Pendaftaran Pekerja Domestik (Lampiran C) / Domestic Worker’s Registration Form (download)

-To begin the process of registration on SOCSO’s ASSIST Portal, download and fill in the Registration Form (i.e. Borang Pendaftaran ID Portal PERKESO / Portal ID Registration Form), as well as the two remaining forms listed above in Part 1.
+To begin the process of registration on SOCSO’s ASSIST Portal, download and fill in the Registration Form (i.e. Borang Pendaftaran ID Portal PERKESO / Portal ID Registration Form), as well as the three remaining forms listed above in Part 1.

 Once the first form has been filled in, send the Registration Form as an attachment to firstname.lastname@example.org to receive your login User ID within 3 working days.

 After 1 to 3 working days, your application will be approved and SOSCO will set up an online account for you on the ASSIST Portal.
 You will be notified of your new log-in credentials (and temporary password) via email.
 First-time users will be prompted to set up a new password upon logging in with their User ID.